tecnocrata/bal-reservation/README.md

 ## Architecture Overview

 The service is built using the principles of Clean Architecture, Domain-Driven Design (DDD), and Slicing Architecture.
 These architectural patterns ensure that the application is scalable, maintainable, and testable by organizing code into distinct layers with clear responsibilities.
-A graphical description of how the layers are organized can be found in the [Architecture Graph](Documentation/index.html).
+A graphical description of how the layers are organized can be found in the <a href="Documentation/index.html" target="_blank">Architecture Graph</a>.

 ## Use Cases